 Cordova is surrounded on all sides by a beautiful wilderness.
 Please be mindful and respectful of its spectacular wildlife by educating yourself in proper wilderness etiquette and safety.
+Pack out everything you packed in and practice Leave No Trace.
 Always observe wildlife from a distance, and never attempt to feed or entice bears or other wild animals with food.
 Moose and bears with young can be especially aggressive.
-Keep your distance and never get between a mother and her young.
+Control any pets you bring along with you, keep your distance, and never get between a mother and her young.
 For more info contact Alaska Department of Fish & Game in Cordova.

-Carrying a day pack with a basic first aid kit and bear spray or something for self defense is a good idea when hiking adventuring in Cordova’s wilderness.
-An extra layer or change of clothes can also be helpful as many areas can be very wet and weather can change suddenly.
+Carrying a day pack with a basic first aid kit and bear spray or something for self-defense is a good idea when hiking and adventuring in Cordova’s wilderness.
+An extra layer or change of clothes can also be helpful as many areas can be very wet and the weather can change suddenly.
 Check with the US Forest Service for current conditions before leaving.
-Before leaving your lodging, always make sure to tell someone where you are going and leave a trip plan noting the time of your departure and when you plan on returning.
+Before leaving your lodging, always make sure to tell someone where you are going or leave a trip plan noting the time of your departure and when you plan on returning.
 Even a simple flat tire can be made a whole lot easier by following these tips!

 While Cordova is open to visitors, things are not quite back to business-as-usual yet.
 There are rules and guidance that visitors must follow from the State of Alaska regarding testing, quarantine, and social distancing.
 Familiarize yourself with all that info at covid19.alaska.gov/travelers.
 There are also local rules within the community of Cordova.
 Learn more about those at covid19.cityofcordova.net.